|System:||10 Delta Coronae Borealis - All bodies|

 |Age:||11,612 Million years|

-Class K stars are yellow-orange main sequence stars with a long and generally stable life.
-They range in mass from 0.6 to 0.9 solar masses and have a surface temperature reaching 5,000 K.
+Class G stars are white-yellow main sequence stars.
+They range in mass from 0.8 to 1.2 solar masses and have a surface temperature reaching 6,000 K.

 A subgiant is a star that is slightly brighter than a normal main-sequence (dwarf) star of the same spectral class, but not as bright as true giant stars.
 Although certain subgiants appear to be simply unusually bright metal-rich hydrogen-fusing stars (in the same way subdwarfs are unusually dim metal-poor hydrogen-fusing stars), they are generally believed to be stars that are ceasing or have already ceased fusing hydrogen in their cores.
 In stars of roughly a solar mass (M☉), this causes the core to contract, which increases the star's central temperature enough to move hydrogen fusion into a shell surrounding the core.
 This swells the star on the way to becoming a true giant.